 If you are a newbie in the world of trekking then you might have heard or got suggestions from your trekker friends to go for the Kedarkantha Trek in Uttarakhand.
 They are not wrong.
 You must pay heed to their advice and book a Kedarkanth trek at once.
 There is every reason in the trekking book that makes Kedarkantha a trek too hard to miss.

 About Kedarkantha Trek

-The Kedarkantha Trek is a trekking trail to the mountain peak of Kedarkantha which is all of 12,500 feet tall.
+The Kedarkantha Trek is a trekking trail to the mountain peak of Kedarkantha which is 12,500 feet tall.
 Present inside the Govind Wildlife National, Uttarkashi district, it can be easily said to be the most popular trek in Uttarakhand.
-Rookies and professional trekkers alike flock this trail to experience the Himalayan scenery and the vivid flora and fauna in it.
+Rookies and professional trekkers alike flock to this trail to experience the Himalayan scenery and the vivid flora and fauna in it.
 Given that it’s a summit climb, it makes it more exciting for beginners who want to venture into mountain climbing in the future.

 Although the oneway trek itself from Sankri village to the peak of Kedarkantha is about 9km, acclimatization and visiting nearby landmarks like Juda ka Talaab and the return journey will make the overall trek about 23km in distance.

 Trek distance: 23km

 No. of days: 6-7

 Reasons to do

 You should also know that Kedarkantha has been bestowed with the title “The Queen of Winter Treks in India”.
 This title cannot go to any other trek as Kedarkantha offers the following reasons:

 - As it is rightfully called, it gives the best views of Himalayan peaks and is mesmerizing in all the seasons